 Another feature added to version 1.6 of Affinity Photo is 360 Roll Correction, which can level a tilted horizon in a spherical 360 photo.

-Here is another tutorial using the 360 Live editing to add a watermark / logo to the nadir of the 360 photo.
+Here is a tutorial using the 360 Live editing to add a watermark / logo to the nadir of the 360 photo.

 360 Pan: Present multiple non-360 views of a 360 photo